sebpiq/funktion.fm/_posts/paulstretch.js.md

 The web audio API code
 ========================

-As all the processing will happen in a worker, the only thing we want from web audio API is to read incoming blocks of audio (here from an `<audio>` tag) and send them for processing to our worker.
+As all the processing will happen in a worker, the only thing we want from web audio API is to read incoming blocks of audio and send them for processing to our worker.

 So we create a `ScriptProcessorNode`, with an `onaudioprocess` method that :